sheyman/docs-barbican/api-docs/common-gs/auth-using-curl.rst

     <cloud-identity/v2/developer-guide/#manage-authentication-tokens>`.

 tenant ID
     The tenant ID provides your account number.
-Rackspace Cloud Keep does not require your tenant ID explicitly in its URLs.
-However many other Rackspace Cloud service APIs will appended the tenant ID to the API endpoint in the service catalog automatically.
+Although Rackspace Cloud Keep does not require you to specify the tenant ID in API requests, many other Rackspace Cloud service APIs do require it.
+When it is required, the endpoint provided in the service catalog typically includes the tenant ID, which is automatically appended to the endpoint URL for the service.

 endpoint
 	The API endpoint provides the URL that you use to access the API service.
 For guidance on choosing an endpoint, see :ref:`Service access<service-access-endpoints>`.